zlig/flask-vue-pg-compose/README.md

 ### Prerequisites

-On recent versions of Docker, Docker Compose is included.
+On recent versions of Docker, Docker Compose is included, which can create a conflict with the following commands based on `docker-compose`.

 A simple workaround to allow running the commands documented below is to add an alias to the .bashrc or .zshrc configuration of the current workstation or server:
 ```